 Yes.
 Subject to sufficient staff resources, we intend to maintain this service.
 We also intend to respond to any new assisted collection requests.

 Yes, even if you are self-isolating or the government announces a lock down, you will still need to place your bin(s) out for collection as usual.

 We can collect unwanted furniture and electrical items from £27.10.
 Residents who are receiving certain benefits may qualify for one free collection in every 12 months up to a maximum value.
-For further details call 01293 438772 or email the Waste and Recycling team.
+For further details call 01293 438772.

 Yes, however if it becomes infeasible, we will let you know and a reasonable amount of extra bags will be taken on the next scheduled collection.
-Please report missed bins within 24 hours of your scheduled collection.
+Please report missed bins within 72 hours of your scheduled collection day.

 This service is administered and operated by Medisort who’ve made arrangements to maintain it as much as possible.
 Please contact them for any enquiries on 01903 719646.